Product

 Same print, same filament, same settings as last time but the print turns out brittle or has an ugly surface?
 Your filament probably got wet.

 You can dry it using a filament dryer; the brand honestly doesn’t make much of a difference.
-You can buy the one I have or also just dry it in an oven or food dehydrator.
+I would buy one that goes up to at least 60°C or just dry it in an oven or food dehydrator.

 Is your filament dry?
 Perfect!
 But it won’t stay dry just laying around.
 Use an airtight container and add desiccant.
-The box I use is airtight, fits multiple spools and is quite durable.
+A box that fits multiple spools and is durable is best.
 I would not recommend using dry bags.
 They break easily and are a bad long-term solution.